wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 # Making RFC8806 behavior be a Best Current Practice

-{{RFC8806}} is an Informational document, which describes a mechanism that resolver operators can use to improve the performance, reliability, and privacy of their resolvers.
+{{RFC8806}} is an Informational document that describes a mechanism that resolver operators can use to improve the performance, reliability, and privacy of their resolvers.